 The OAS Board has approved a liability schedule with two components:

 - A basic administrative overhead cost is incurred in establishing and initiating any dining plan for a student, regardless of the withdrawal date or the length of time spent at the campus.
 Costs include insurance, equipment maintenance and repair, administrative operating expenses, depreciation, facilities reserves, and other related expenses delineated in the OAS Budget.
 The amount of this charge is calculated based on operating expense and facilities reserves as a percentage of total revenue.
-For the current year, that percentage is 18%.
 This is included in the 1st week charge of the semester's refund schedule.

 Key Policy Items:

 - A student withdrawing/taking a leave during a given semester will be liable as indicated in the schedule for the plan selected.

 - A student who is classified “refused admission” by the Admissions Office after arriving on campus, but before the first day of classes, is not considered enrolled.
 Such student, by definition, would be on the Resident Dining plan.
 We would charge the daily rate per day for the access to Mills and Wilsbach, for each day the student is here.
 In addition, the student will be charged for any purchases made from his/her retail dining dollars portion of that plan.
 The student will have no further liability.

 - A student who is withdrawing/taking a leave after the end of the fall semester, is not entitled to a refund of retail dining dollars.

 - For a student who has an unused retail dining dollars at the end of the fall semester and “clears” Student Accounts for spring semester, OAS will roll such balance forward.
 (Each student must select another plan within the appropriate category for spring, regardless of the amount carried forward.)
 Refund calculations are based on the current semester liability and balances only.